Boilo is a traditional alcoholic beverage that will keep you warm on those long winter nights — and keep a coal mining tradition alive.

 The Best Equipment for Making Moonshine

 When it comes to making moonshine, arguably the most important elements are temperature, time, and a really great still.
 At How to Moonshine, we offer great all-in-one kits that combine a fermentor and a still to make starting the moonshining process easy and affordable.

-Not only does the Blue Ridge produce delicious moonshine, but it is also easy to put together both as a fermentor and a still.
+Not only does the Magnum produce delicious moonshine, but it is also easy to put together both as a fermentor and a still.
 It also comes complete with a hydrometer and a water pump.
 This all in one kit really makes it easy to get started making quality moonshine from the comforts of home.

 Boilo makes a great gift, and pairs perfectly with any holiday party.